abdellatifLabr/curve-desktop/README.md

 ### Notes
 #### Create New Dataset
 - Create a new placeholder in `services/placeholders.ts`.
-- Register the type in the database by adding it to the `bulkPut()` function in `services/dataset.service.ts`.
+- Register the type in the database by adding it to `services/dataset.service.ts`.
-- Add a new tool the datasets toolbar.
 - Create a form in `dataset-control` component.